rw377/zuktimer/README.md

 # Zuk Timer
-This is a website created to be utilized for Oldschool Runescape's TzKal-Zuk fight within the Inferno.
+This is a website to be utilized as a helper for Oldschool Runescape's TzKal-Zuk fight within the Inferno.

 Click anywhere on the page to start and pause the timer.
-After 3 clicks, the timer continues as expected but the clicking is disabled to prevent misclicks.
+After 3 clicks, the timer continues as expected but further clicking is disabled to prevent misclicks.
 To restart the timer, simply refresh the page.

-There is also a 5 second beep countdown for each timer.
-To disable this, mute the site in your web browser (in Chrome, right click the tab > Mute Site).
+Note: The background will flash and beep sounds will play for the final 5 seconds of each timer.
+To disable either of these, click the appropriate boxes below the caption.
+Clicking anywhere in this square will not affect the timer.

 https://zuktimer.pages.dev/